Frances Bavier: Early life and career

 She was in an episode of The Danny Thomas Show, which featured Andy Griffith as Andy Taylor and Ron Howard as Opie Taylor.
 She played a character named Henrietta Perkins.
 The episode led to The Andy Griffith Show, and Bavier was cast in the role of Aunt Bee.
 Bavier had a love-hate relationship with her famous role during the run of the show.
 As a New York City actress, she felt her dramatic talents were being overlooked, yet after playing Bee for eight seasons, she was the only original cast member to remain with the series in the spin-off, Mayberry R.F.D., for two additional seasons.

 Bavier was easily offended on the set of The Andy Griffith Show and the production staff took a cautious approach when communicating with her.
 Series star Andy Griffith once admitted the two sometimes clashed during the series’ run.
 On an appearance on Larry King Live (November 27, 2003), Griffith said Bavier phoned him four months before she died and apologized for being "difficult" during the series’ run.
 Bavier confessed in an interview with Bill Ballard for Carolina Camera that "it is very difficult for an actress ... to create a role and to be so identified that you as a person no longer exist and all the recognition you get is for a part that is created on the screen."

 Bavier won the Primetime Emmy Award for Outstanding Performance by an Actress in a Supporting Role in a Comedy in 1967.

 Later years

-In 1972, Bavier retired from acting and bought a home in Siler City, North Carolina.
+In 1974, Bavier retired from acting and bought a home in Siler City, North Carolina.
 On choosing to live in North Carolina instead of her native New York, Bavier said, "I fell in love with North Carolina, all the pretty roads and the trees."
-Bavier was said to have married Russell Carpenter briefly in her early career, but there is no proof of this having actually occurred.
+Bavier was said to have married Russell Carpenter briefly in her early career, but there is no proof that this actually occurred.
 According to a 1981 article by Chip Womick, a staff writer of The Courier Tribune, Bavier enthusiastically promoted Christmas and Easter Seal Societies from her Siler City home, and often wrote inspirational letters to fans who sought autographs.
-Additionally she left a $100,000 trust fund for the police force in Siler City, North Carolina whose interest is divided among the approximately 20 employees as a bonus every December.
+Additionally she left a $100,000 trust fund for the police force in Siler City, the interest from which is divided among the approximately 20 employees as a bonus every December.